BaptisteMONDION/Diagnostic-Solutions-for-Multi-Node-AI-Architectures/README.md

 ## Project Overview
 This project aims to develop a diagnostic system that monitors the performance, energy efficiency, and security of a multi-node AI architecture.
 The architecture uses NVIDIA Jetson Nano devices running Ubuntu Linux, with CUDA for GPU acceleration, and integrates Prometheus for performance monitoring and Grafana for data visualization.
 In this project, I set up a distributed system where multiple Jetson Nano nodes run AI workloads, and a central server collect and display performance data.
 The goal is to implement real-time monitoring of resource usage, energy consumption, and secure communication between nodes.
+I start the project by using one NVIDIA Jetson Nano to then switch to 10 ten NVIDIA Jetson Nano devices.

 ## Required Hardware

 ### Nodes (AI Computing Units)
-- **NVIDIA Jetson Nano OKdo Development Kit:**
+- **10 NVIDIA Jetson Nano OKdo Development Kit:**
   Each Jetson Nano serve as a computing node where deep learning models will be deployed and run.
 The Jetson Nano has a 4-core ARM Cortex-A57 processor and a 128-core Maxwell GPU, which be used to accelerate AI tasks via CUDA.
   Each Jetson Nano be connected to the network and will communicate with the central server to collect data.
 - **Energy Monitoring:**